Negative Bank Balance: What Happens to Your Account Next?

 - Use of electronic modes of payments like scheduled payments

 - ATM transactions

 If you make a payment or a transaction that leads to a negative balance in your bank account, your bank charges you an overdraft fee.
-Also, if you accept these charges, the bank will probably charge you a fee for every debit card payment or an ATM transaction that renders your account balance negative.
+Also, if you accept these charges, the bank will charge you a fee for every debit card payment or ATM transaction that renders your account balance negative.